NarratorS54/Chess/README.md

 ## ***TO BE CONTINUED...?***

 ## In the meantime, check out my Chess.com account!
+Click the image below!
 [![Chess Pieces](Images/Chess Pieces.jpg)](https://www.chess.com/member/narrator54)

 Image by Adrian Askew via Flickr (Used Fairly Under CC BY 2.0)